 The institutes are non-governmental bodies and each institute is maintained by a foundation.
 Each institute's purpose and tasks are outlined in the responsible foundation's rules.
-The activities of academic institutes emphasise the promotion of science and research, but the institutes also organise cultural programmes.
-The Ministry of Education and Culture grants annual operating grants to the foundations that maintain the institutes.
+The activities of academic institutes emphasize the promotion of science and research, but the institutes also organize cultural programmes.
+The Ministry of Education and Culture admits annual operating grants to the foundations that maintain the institutes.
 The ministry also holds information exchange negotiations with the foundations and institutes.

-The Finnish Cultural Institutes are located in Paris, London, Copenhagen, Antwerp, Saint Petersburg, Tallinn, Berlin, Stockholm, Madrid, Oslo, New York and Budapest.
+The Finnish Cultural Institutes are located in Paris, London, Copenhagen, Brussels, Saint Petersburg, Tallinn, Berlin, Stockholm, Madrid, Oslo, New York and Budapest.